Learn how dampness can get into your property and how an effective penetrating damp treatment could fix this problem.

 Water will always follow the path of least resistance, and unfortunately what this means is that penetrating damp problems are caused primarily by defects with the exterior of the building itself.
 This could be anything from defective porous masonry or render, damage to the roof or rainwater goods to poor door and window pointing.

-Cavity walls can also be affected by penetrating damp.
+Cavity walls can also be affected by dampness.
 When the cavity has been filled with insulation and the external leaf starts to deteriorate the damp can soak the cavity insulation and affect the interior of the property.

 The first thing which we’ll do is carry out a property survey.
 Once we’ve established the nature of the problem, we can treat penetrating damp with traditional building techniques and using our damp proofing systems– repairing the damage which allows the damp in and then applying a physical membrane or chemical water repellent.

-Whether your home is brand new or has been build for years it can be affected by penetrating damp.
-Bear in mind that self-treatment may not be successful as it is easy to misdiagnose the form of damp affecting your property.
+Whether your home is brand new or has been build for years it can be affected by dampness.
+Bear in mind that treatment done by yourself may not be successful as it is easy to misdiagnose the form of damp affecting your property.
 Therefore, it is highly recommended to call out our qualified surveyor who will visit your property, identify the damp source and evaluate the scale of repairs needed.
 Contact your local branch for free advice or a property survey.

 Penetrating Damp Treatment – Case Study